×

 "Ibarra is the capitol of Imbabura and as such has many lawyers in the area but it is primarily agricultural with a lot of commerce going on.
 It is the largest of the cities in this province and offers a lot of night life, greater restaurant selection and a pretty progressive city leadership," said one retiree in living in Ibarra, Ecuador.

 "Living in Ecuador as an expat or digital nomad can be an incredibly rewarding experience.
 With its picturesque landscapes and vibrant culture, it's no wonder that more and more expats are choosing to make Ecuador their home.
 Many expats and digital nomads choose to settle in the larger cities such as Guayaquil, Quito, and Cuenca which offer all the amenities of a larger city with a more relaxed atmosphere.
 Ecuador's cost of living, coupled with its relaxed visa requirements make it an ideal choice for those who want to live abroad.
 Furthermore, the country is remarkably diverse with its own unique cultures, landscapes, and people, making it an excellent choice for those who want to explore and experience something different.
-With its temperate climate, stunning nature, and friendly people, Ecuador is a great choice for expats and digital nomads looking to live and work abroad," said one member in Ecuador.
+With its temperate climate, stunning nature, and friendly people, Ecuador is a great choice for expats and digital nomads looking to live and work abroad," explained a retiree in Ecuador.

 What do I need to know before retiring in Ecuador?